Akure Ondo State, Nigeria Travel Guide

 Anti-theft bags and travel security products.
 Secure your belongings

 The Nigerian Naira (NGN) is the local currency.
 Exchange rates fluctuate; checking current rates before travel helps.
 Large banks and licensed bureaux de change offer currency exchange.
-ATMs are available in Akure, but not all international cards are accepted, and daily withdrawal limits can be low.
-Inform your bank of your travel plans.
+Atms are located in Akure, but not all international cards are accepted, and daily withdrawal limits can be low.
+Let your bank know you are traveling plans.
 Credit/Debit Cards gain acceptance in larger hotels, supermarkets, and restaurants.
 However, cash remains widely used for most local transactions plus tinier vendors.
 Avoid unofficial money changers due to fraud risks.

 In markets and for non-fixed price services, polite bargaining is common.